ajwinebrenner/tamanotchi_go/README.md

 # TAMANOTCHI GO
-^A revival project for an old app I helped create while learning to code^
+A revival project for an old app I helped create while learning to code

 A game made primarily for practice and hopefully some fun